nuxt-community/composition-api/docs/content/en/setup.md

 - The module automatically installs [`@vue/composition-api`](https://github.com/vuejs/composition-api) as a plugin, so you do not need to enable it separately.

-- For convenience, this package also exports the [`@vue/composition-api`](https://github.com/vuejs/composition-api) methods and hooks, so you can import directly from `nuxt-composition-api`.
+- For convenience, this package also exports the [`@vue/composition-api`](https://github.com/vuejs/composition-api) methods and hooks, so you can import directly from `@nuxtjs/composition-api`.

 </alert>